-Welcome to "Today in Space," where we peer back in our archives to find great moments in spaceflight and astronomy.
+Welcome to "Today in Space," where we peer back in our archives to find historic moments in spaceflight and astronomy.
 So enjoy a blast from the past with Space.com's Hanneke Weitering to look back at what happened on this day in space!

-And that's what happened, Today in Space!
+And that's what happened today in space!